ILLIXR/ILLIXR-analysis/README.md

 Python 3.8.3
 ```

-If this does not reports 3.8.x, you can install 3.8.x locally, without
+If this does not report 3.8 or later, you can install 3.8 locally, without
 root, and without modifying your system's Python through
 [pyenv][pyenv]